-Kosova Rehabilitation Center for Torture Victims (KRCT) Kosova Rehabilitation Center for Torture Victims (KRCT) was founded in 1999 as a result of the war.
+The Kosova Rehabilitation Center for Torture Victims (KRCT) was founded in 1999.
 A priority of KRCT’s work is advocacy- and human rights activities for former torture victims.
-Furthermore KRCT supports survivors in terms of legal aid and lobby work and provides treatment and rehabilitation measures for former torture victims.
+Furthermore, KRCT supports survivors in terms of legal aid and rehabilitation measures.

 Medica Gjakova focuses on women rights, access to justice, increasing mental and physical health of women and survivors of (war) violence and on economic empowerment.

 The association Roma Novi Bečej supports Roma and other minority women with an SOS helpline in minority languages.
 Furthermore it offers psycho-social and legal support in cases of domestic violence, institutional discrimination and racist attacks.
 Accompanied with advocacy and educational work.

 Focus of the collaboration is the support of Roma girls affected by sexualised gender based violence (SGBV) and forced early marriage through psycho-social and legal support, awareness raising in communities and advocacy work.
 Besides this Roma Novi Bečej conducts a research about legislative gaps in the protection of Roma girls.

 The Center for Women War Victims – ROSA contributes to women empowerment through psycho-social support, counselling, educational work and public awareness raising campaigns.